bojanDj/Corona/corona/README.md

 # corona

-A Clojure library designed to track coronavirus, show statistics and news abouth it.
+A Clojure web application designed to track coronavirus, show statistics and news about it.

 ## Prerequisites